drhsqlite/fossil-mirror/www/gitusers.md

 understand the conversion, you need to know why the difference exists.

-We focus on practical command examples here, leaving discussions of the philosophical underpinnings drive these command differences to [another document][fvg].
+We focus on practical command examples here, leaving discussions of the philosophical underpinnings that drive these command differences to [another document][fvg].
 The [case studies](#cs1) do get a bit philosophical, but it is with the aim of illustrating how these Fossil design differences cause Fossil to behave materially differently from Git in everyday